Famous-Coder36/maestro-tgbot/README.md

 # maestro-tgbot v0.0.2

-Maestro-TgBot is a minimal Telegram Bot wrapper written in Rust.
+Maestro-TgBot is a lightweight, high-performance Telegram Bot framework written in Rust.

-It provides a simple `bot!` macro for fast and lightweight interaction with the Telegram Bot API.
+It provides a simple yet powerful `bot!` macro for direct interaction with the Telegram Bot API, allowing developers to build bots quickly without complex abstractions.

+Built on top of async Rust, it focuses on speed, simplicity, and minimal boilerplate while still giving full control over raw API calls.

 ---